 There are many options for smart link landing page services for music.
 Here are some common choices:

-The most common landing page tool I see people using is ToneDen, largely because they have a free tier and it’s easy to get started with them.
+Previously, the most common landing page tool I saw people using was ToneDen, largely because they have a free tier and it’s easy to get started with them.
 This is what a ToneDen music landing page looks like:

-ToneDen can work fantastic and its a great platform to start on.
+ToneDen can work fantastic but they’ve had a lot of glitches and crashes over the past few years, so I don’t recommend them anymore.
 Personally i’ve used Hypeddit more, and recently i’ve been loving FeatureFM due to its increased analytics options and lighting-quick page load speeds.

 If you want to try out FeatureFM use code ASOUTH30 for 30% off any annual plan: https://feature.fm/andrewsouthworth